jburz2001/jburz2001.github.io/_posts/2025-11-13-jax-for-physics-informed-source-separation.md

 ---

 ## Source Separation: From Smoothies to PDEs
 Physical systems are often measured as mixtures of signals.
 For instance, seismometers measure not only the magnitude of earthquakes but also any other vibrations significant enough to register, such as mining explosions.
 Such extraneous signals can corrupt measurements (e.g., pressure waves from mining explosions mixed with seismic pressure waves from earthquakes), so it is often vital to isolate the signals of interest.
-This process is called *source separation* and is a type of inverse problem since the goal is to infer the original source signals (i.e., causes) from a collection of observed mixtures (i.e., effects).
+This process is called source separation and is a type of inverse problem since the goal is to infer the original source signals (i.e., causes) from a collection of observed mixtures (i.e., effects).
 Source separation problems are often blind due to the absence of a well--defined model for how the constituent signals were mixed or of the sources themselves.

 As an analogy for blind source separation, imagine if I concocted a delicious smoothie and tasked you with reverse engineering the recipe!
 With training, you can become better at deconstructing the smoothie by incorporating knowledge of how smoothies are typically made, how Justin likes to make smoothies, which ingredients are reasonable for smoothies, etc. This accumulated knowledge of "smoothie deconstruction" can be thought of in a statistical sense as *a priori* information.
 One could take this analogy further by assuming that this *a priori* information represents a Bayesian prior that updates over time with each taste test!
-Training a machine learning model with this *a priori* information would be an instance of smoothie--informed machine learning.
+Training a machine learning model with this *a priori* information would be an instance of "smoothie--informed machine learning."

 Fortunately, unlike smoothies, many physical systems yield observed signals whose constituent mixed sources abide by known partial differential equations (PDEs), such as the linear advection equation.<d-footnote Please contact me if you know of a PDE for smoothies.> This information can be leveraged as *a priori* information, yielding physics--informed source separation algorithms with improved efficiency, accuracy, and mathematical well--posedness.